 I’m using the CL with the Leica 23/ƒ2 Summicron TL lens (full format eq of a 35mm ƒ2 lens), this is an AF (auto focus) lens design to use with the CL, and as with all L-Mount lenses, it also works on the T series and SL cameras.
 The lens will get it’s own review next week, but it’s fast, focusses softly and very sharp as expected.
 Even wide open, I was very impressed and may have a hard time letting this little package go.
 Like the rest of the L cameras, the CL takes a minimalist approach to buttons and has a lot of fancy technical features, which we will get into in a full more technical look at the camera later on.

-“I think it’s quite possible that if Oskar Barnack were alive and photographing today, this may very well be the camera he’d use.”
+“I think it’s quite possible that if Oskar Barnack were alive and photographing today, this may very well be a camera he’d use.”

 Using the CL was easy.
 Not because I know the Leica systems well, but because they’ve fixed all the issues I had with the SL in this compact little wonder.
 It’s faster to get moving, it’s quieter and sounds better when the shutter is released and the image quality is amazing, as are the colors.
 The EVF is offset, much like the M’s finder, which made using it with the M very natural and easy.
 It’s a very tiny package with a lot of wonderful features, which means something had to go.
 And that would be battery life.
 The Leica CL is worse than the Sony AR7II!
 I took about 300 photos with it and it was dead.
 This was with it running the whole time and shooting the whole time with autofocus, which is a direct comparison to what I did with the SL and AR7II.
 It breaks down about like this…